As one of Mexico’s top vacation destinations, you may be wondering “is Playa del Carmen safe”?

 Take reputable taxis at night rather than walking

 If you’re headed home after a fun night out, if you can, walk home with people that you know.
 Remember, there is safety in numbers.
-Taxi cabs in playa are a hit and miss so we recommend ordering one from reputable companies.
+Taxi drivers in playa are a hit and miss so we recommend ordering one from reputable companies.

-In Playa, there is an all-female taxi cab company called Taxi Rosa (+52 9841254655) who you can book with in advance.
+In Playa, there is an all-female taxi driver company called Taxi Rosa (+52 9841254655) who you can book with in advance.
 All you have to do is send a whatsapp message and arrange a pickup.
 Although it is a little bit pricier than usual, we recommend going down this route as an extra precaution.

 Is Playa del Carmen Safe for Solo Travelers?